 Where to stay in Southern Sri Lanka

-We chose Bentota because it was closer to Colombo’s airport, and we had to get up early the morning the day we were going to leave the island, thus choosing to stay further away would have been such a great idea.
+We chose Bentota because it was closer to Colombo’s airport, and we had to get up early the morning of the day we were going to leave the island, thus choosing to stay further away wouldn’t have been such a great idea.

-Bentota is not a very lively destination, you won’t get the boho vibes we got from other places further South (such as Mirissa, Hikkaduwa, or Unawatuna right next to Galle).
+Bentota is not a very lively destination, you won’t get the boho vibes we got from other places further South (such as Mirissa, Hikkaduwa, or Unawatuna right next to Galle – popular places for when you are backpacking Sri Lanka).

 If you don’t have an early flight, I would suggest you book a room Souther, but if you do, here are my top options for Bentota:

 - Taj Bentota Resort & Spa – we went to lunch at this 5* resort, and I have to admit both the hotel and the food were impressive.
 I would have loved to spend at least one night in this chic deluxe hotel, and you sure will not regret booking your stay here.

 - Avani Bentota Resort – here is where we spent 3 out of 6 of our days in Bentota.
 Okay, we did not sleep here, but accessing the pool was convenient while also being next to the ocean and having a delicious lunch.

 - Sea Rock Villa – if you are looking for something in the mid-price range, while still being on the beach and pool, this is the right go-to option for you.